SE-Muhammad-Shamoil/Introduction/Intro.md

-- Hi, I’m Muhammad Shamoil
+# I’m Muhammad Shamoil
-- I'm a Software Engineering Student at Air University
+- I'm a Software Engineering Student at Air University Islamabad
-- I’m currently learning C++ OOP and Front End Web Develepment
+- Technilogies that I am familar with are C++ (Procedural and OOP) , Python , Figma , HTML , CSS , JavaSript , Oracle , MongoDB
+-I am Currently learning React.Js and plan to learn Node.js and Next.js in the future to work as full stack Developer